-Our All-Purpose Plant Food contains Nitrogen, Phosphorus, and Potassium to help you correct your plants soil.
+Our All-Purpose Plant Food contains Nitrogen, Phosphorus, and Potassium to help you correct your plant's soil.

 Fertilizing indoor plants with liquid fertilizer and plant food is simple.
-To apply, simply mix the correct ratio of fertilizer with water and apply to your potted indoor plant.
+To apply, simply mix the correct ratio of fertilizer with water and apply it to your potted indoor plant.

 Food for your indoor plants doesn’t always have to come in the form of a liquid, granular, or any other type of fertilizer you may find at your local nursery and garden center.
 The same is true for outdoor plants like your grass and garden.